 The Waterton Canyon run starts out as a mild moving stream with only a few small waves.
-After about an 1/8 to a 1/4 mile the river picks up and the run starts to develop character.
-The longest rapid is S turn which is fairly continuous for about a 1/4 to half mile.
-The river has plenty of play spots but the rocks are sharp so be careful when you flip.
+1/8 to a 1/4 mile into the run, the river picks up a little., and the run starts to develop character.

 This is a extensive almost 1/2 mile long rapid.
 Most of this is wave train with holes and eddies.